BradT615/MyBlocks/README.md

-# UI Component Library
+# MyBlocks

 A comprehensive platform that bridges the gap between designers and developers by providing an interactive gallery of UI components with code access, visual previews, and design specifications.
+Visit us at [myblocks.dev](https://myblocks.dev).

 ## Project Overview

-This UI Component Library serves as a centralized hub where teams can:
+MyBlocks serves as a centralized hub where teams can:

 - Browse, search, and filter components in a visual gallery
 - Upload and manage components with version tracking